harshman7/insight-agent-idp/README.md

 ## Next steps

-- Add tests for the IDP pipeline and agent tool selection
-- Add GitHub Actions to run tests & lint on each push
+- Add GitHub Actions to run linting on each push
 - Swap local components for AWS services (Textract, Bedrock, RDS) in a branch

 ---